MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Experiments

 \subsection{Semantic Segmentation}

-In this experiment, we use our system to generate 9k panoramas to train PSPNet~\cite{zhao2017pspnet}, a classic deep neural network for semantic segmentation.
-We use 2D-3D-S~\cite{armeni2017joint} as the real data, including 1k images, and select nine overlapping categories for evaluation: wall, floor, chair, sofa, door, window, bookshelf, ceiling, and table.
-We adopt two standard metrics: Mean IoU and Pixel Accuracy.
+In this experiment, we filter out the rooms with less than four furniture objects.
+In the Entity Process Stage, a panoramic camera with the $1024 \times 512$ resolution is randomly placed in the room.
+In the Pixel Process Stage, we export semantic labels with NYUv2 40 label set~\cite{Silberman:ECCV12}.
+We use our system to generate 120K panoramas.
+We use 1k images from 2D-3D-S~\cite{armeni2017joint} as the real data.
+Nine overlapping categories of the two datasets are used for evaluation: wall, floor, chair, sofa, door, window, bookshelf, ceiling, and table.

-Results are reported in Table~\ref{tab:semantic_performance}.
-Qualitative results are shown in Figure~\ref{fig:SemanticResult}.
-Training on real dataset and synthetic dataset achieves best results at both two metrics.
+We use PSPNet~\cite{zhao2017pspnet} with dilated ResNet-50 as the backbone.
+We use an SGD optimizer with an initial learning rate of $2\times 10^{-2}$ with a polynomial decay policy, momentum 0.9, and weight decay of $10^{-4}$.
+We set the mini-batch size to $8$.
+In ``s + r'', each batch contains 4 images from the real dataset and 4 from the synthetic dataset.
+For each strategy, we train the whole network for 20K iterations.

+We adopt two standard metrics: Mean IoU and Pixel Accuracy (PA).
+The results are reported in Table~\ref{tab:semantic}.
+Training with our synthetic dataset achieves better performance.
+The performance can be further improved when using more scenes.
+Furthermore, we conduct an ablation study on Domain Randomization (DR) of layout, camera, light, model, and material.
+We generate more images (120K) with limited scenes (6.7K) by incorporating DR technique.
+When using the same number of scenes, the result with DR (the fourth row) is better than that without DR (the second row).
+The result with generated scenes by DR is comparable with that using more original designed scenes (the third row).
+This verifies the effectiveness of DR.